 American Express does not intend for airport lounge access to function as a meal plan for people working in airports.

-At a very bare minimum you will need something that shows that you will be flying and either your American Express charge card or Priority Pass card as applicable.
+At a very bare minimum you will need something that shows that you will be flying and evidence of either your American Express charge card or Priority Pass card as applicable.

 Well at least potentially available to Platinum charge card holders.